 - 2.1.
-"Child Restraint System" [CRS] means a device capable of accommodating a child occupant in a sitting or supine position.
+"Child Restraint System" (CRS) means a device capable of accommodating a child occupant in a sitting or supine position.
 It is so designed as to diminish the risk of injury to the wearer, in the event of a collision or of abrupt deceleration of the vehicle, by limiting the mobility of the child's body. - 2.2.
 "Child restraint type" means a Child Restraint System which does not differ in such essential respects as:

-the category and orientation (as defined in paragraph 2.9.) in which the restraint is intended to be used type approved;
+The category in which the restraint is type approved;

-the geometry of the Child Restraint System.
+The design, material and construction of the Child Restraint System.